-Bouldin, a Democrat, was the representative for Virginia's 5th congressional district from 1837 to 1839.
+Bouldin was the representative for Virginia’s 5th congressional district and was a Democrat.
+He served from 1837 to 1839.

 From Mar 1834 to Mar 1839, Bouldin missed 436 of 1,210 roll call votes, which is 36.0%.
 This is much worse than the median of 23.4% among the lifetime records of representatives serving in Mar 1839.
 The chart below reports missed votes over time.